Tag Archives: Refrigerated Meals Reviews

 The Food

 CookUnity’s main selling point is the wide selection of prepared meals they offer.
-I counted 110 choices of dishes, more than any subscription meal kit or supermarket that I know.
 They run the gamut of proteins and cuisines, from the exotic to the mundane, from the high caloric, to the diet minded.
-There are ample choices for vegetarians, vegans and those who keep special diets.
+Lately, they’ve added more ethnic choices, which is a plus.
+They offer a number of vegetarians, vegans and special diet dishes, though my vegetarian daughter hasn’t been impressed with their offerings.

 The second selling point in the taste and quality.
-Everything we tasted ranged from good to very good.
+While there are some duds, most meals are quite good and some are even excellent.
 The meals included special ingredients, such as hand-made sausages and forbidden rice, and mostly offered a balance of meats to vegetables to carbs.
 All the nutritional values are listed so you can choose when you order.
+Note, however, that many of the meals with special ingredients incur an extra cost.

 We tried both microwaving and heating them in the oven, and there wasn’t a huge difference in results – with the exception of steak.
 Few steaks could survive reheating in the microwave, so if you don’t want to fire up your oven, go for other types of meats.